juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 	- Definition: Identifiable stuff.
 Could be real or abstract.
 	- Object contains state, behavior, and identifier.
 		- Object has a state which is changeable.
 (The height of Alice is changeable.)
-		- How object behaves changes the state of herself.
+		- How object behaves changes the state of itself.
 (Alice changes her height by doing something.)
 			- Result of the behavior is state-dependent, and result can be explained only with the state of the object.
 			- Result is dependent of the order of behaviors.
 		- No matter what state is in, Alice is uniquely indentifiable.
 (No matter how tall Alice is, Alice is Alice.)